1919 Cover of The Natural Economic Order

 The sudden collapse of liberalism

-No doubt that the second Trump administration will go down in history as the greatest joke in the history of government, and it will be remembered as a lasting monument of God’s sense of humour.
+No doubt that the second Trump administration will go down in history as the greatest joke in the history of government.
+Most of his voters know, but many still back him because he delivers on halting immigration and deporting illegal immigrants.
+Many of them believe that God sent Donald Trump.
+They are right.
 The name Trump means trumpeteer, which is noteworthy as the loud noise of trumpets would herald the end times.
-MAGA defiled Jesus’ legacy more than any other blasphemers ever did, including Monty Python.
-Trump sold his followers $3 made-in-China Trump Bibles for $60, which was one of his schemes to cash in on his presidency at his followers’ expense.
-After the Pope criticised Trump for threatening to wipe out an entire civilisation, Trump lashed out at the Pope and then posted on social media an image portraying himself as Christ healing the sick.
+The word ‘trump’ also means to outdo or overcome the competition, which Donald Trump did in politics like no one else.
+And the word ‘trumped-up’ refers to the fantasy level of Trump’s statements, in which the connection to reality is often remote at best.
+God likes a good joke.
+Trump is also the greatest blasphemer.
+He sold his followers $3 made-in-China Trump Bibles for $60.
+After the Pope criticised Trump for threatening to wipe out an entire civilisation by bombing Iran into oblivion, Trump lashed out at the Pope and then posted on social media an image portraying himself as Christ healing the sick.
 Also, on the GodlikeProductions.com message board, I was cautious about expressing my opinions.
-Despite the obvious lunacy, there was much to learn from Trump’s unconventional way of handling things.

-By 1 January 2025, it was clear that the second Trump administration would be very different from the first.
-Trump had ousted the sensible people who might rein him in, so that his erratic conduct could destabilise the world.
-The world adapted, but with no one to check the orange madman, things could easily spiral out of control.
+By 1 January 2025, it was already clear that the second Trump administration would be different from the first.
+Trump had ousted those who might rein him in, so his erratic conduct could destabilise the world.
+The world adapted, but with no one to check the orange madman, things could spiral out of control.
+The Trump government may seem like a clown show, like the fascist parties in the Netherlands, but their success comes from the failure of the liberal order.
+In Hegel’s scheme, this can lead to progress if the contradiction is resolved.
 My preparations were not yet complete, but seemed good enough had the time come, and close to the finish line, the moment when additional preparation would make little sense.
 I figured it would be around 1 April 2027.
 I further surmised that the job would start before Trump’s second term ended.
 My new deadline became 1 January 2029.
-I promised myself to stop by then if nothing had come out of it, but would I?
-So, is this going somewhere, or would I be setting deadlines until the Grim Reaper arrives?
+I promised myself to stop by then if nothing had come out of it.

 Mediocre vision